remnrem/luna-doc/docs/ref/cc.md

 | `permute` | `permute=1000` | Estimate empirical significance via permutation, e.g. with 1000 null replicates |

 !!! alert
-    Permutation and epoch-level analyses with the `MI` command can be relatively slow .
+    `MI` can be slow when run with `permute` and/or `epoch`, because the histogram-based MI estimation is repeated for each permutation and/or epoch.

 <h3>Output</h3>